 This is the lightest weight of yarn used for making doilies and other lovely lace designs.
 Therefore, treat it gently to avoid tangling or breakage.

 CATEGORIES 1, 2, AND 3: SUPER FINE, FINE, AND LIGHT

 (APPROXIMATE EQUIVALENT OF 8 TO 10 PLY)

 Also known as "worsted," this is a popular weight among knitters of all skill levels because it provides great stitch definition in sweaters, scarves, hats, and mittens.
 Chunky stitches knitted in traditional Aran yarn of this weight can enhance the warmth of fiber.

 Materials of this weight produce fast projects on big needles.
 Think: chunky scarves, throws, and blankets.
-This type is good for beginners because it produces projects quickly and is also good for advanced knitters who are looking to create something unique with novel yarn.
+This type of yarn is good for beginners because it produces projects quickly and is also good for advanced knitters who are looking to create something unique with novel yarn.
 Knit loose, large stitches for optimal loft.
 Unevenly spun yarn like boucled, chenille, or slubby yarn will produce uneven knits and a reduced stitch definition.

 Spun from the fleece of sheep and one of the most popular yarns, wool is accessibly priced and easy to handle.
 It works well for knitwear garments in both the winter for its durability and resistance to moisture as well as the summer for its breathability and moisture-wicking.
 It's often mixed in a blend with other fibers to improved durability.
 Naturally, wool is a creamy white and therefore can be dyed a range of colors.
 Unfortunately, wool is prone to pilling over time.